National rollout of 5G Standalone network across road and rail to unlock £3 billion for UK economy

 Methodology

 WPI Strategy modelled the benefits to the UK’s road and rail networks if their systems had access to a standalone 5G network.
-It used a range of studies and pilot scheme results to determine how 5G can reduce traffic congestion and pre-empt faults on the rail network, alongside Department for Transport data and Teneo survey results on road users and train journeys to model for the various outputs.
+It used a range of studies and pilot scheme results to determine how 5G can reduce traffic congestion and pre-empt faults on the rail network, alongside Department for Transport data and OnePoll survey results on road users and train journeys to model for the various outputs.

 Next